tchughesiv/cf-mini/README.md

 # requirements:

-A Docker server using "devicemapper w/ udev sync enabled" & at least 30gb disk is highly recommended.
-I intend to do further testing with the btrfs & overlay storage options soon.
+A Docker server using "overlay" storage & at least 30gb disk is highly recommended.
+I intend to do further testing with the btrfs storage options soon.
 One's working Docker Server environment must have the following two critical things configured or performance will suffer.

   *[Installation instructions for my tested Ubuntu 15.04 server build are here](https://github.com/tchughesiv/cf-mini/blob/master/ubuntu15_04.md).*

   1.)
 Server process should look like this:

     $ ps -ef |grep -i docker
-    docker -d -s devicemapper --storage-opt dm.basesize=30G
+    /usr/bin/docker daemon -H fd:// -s overlay

   2.)
-Docker info should return these critical components:
+Docker info should return this critical component:

     $ docker info
-    Storage Driver: devicemapper
+    Storage Driver: overlay
-     Udev Sync Supported: true

-  Your container might be able to start with the devicemapper defaults, but won't last long.
+  Your container might be able to start with the defaults, but won't last long.

 # pull: